davidgma/fresh-food-old-version/doc/120 meat and fish.md

 Tinned and frozen meat and fish is prohibited on this diet.
 It is well-established by scientific studies that these foods can be high in biogenic amines.
 Meat and fish bought fresh in accordance with the requirements above can be frozen at home, but must be eaten within 2 weeks, ideally within 1 week.

-Liver, while nutritious, is best avoided, because biogenic amines accumulate really fast in these.
+Liver, while nutritious, is best avoided, because biogenic amines accumulate really fast in it.
 Traditional hunter-gathers actually cook and eat the liver immediately on killing the animal.
 It's almost impossible to get it sufficiently fresh in the modern world.

 Seafood (e.g. shellfish) also accumulates biogenic amines very quickly.
 You have to make sure it's fresh that morning, or ideally still alive (e.g. for oysters, mussels, crab and langoustines sometimes).